Mitesh315/stock-price-prediction/README.md

 # Stock Price Prediction
 The Stock price prediction is a Machine learning model based project which helps us to predict the future price of stocks.

-Creating a well-structured README.md file is crucial for your project, as it helps users and collaborators understand your Stock Price Prediction using Machine Learning project.
-Below is a template you can use as a starting point.
-Be sure to customize it with your project-specific information.

 ---

 ## Table of Contents